riganti/dotvvm-samples-northwind/README.md

 1. Open the solution (`src/NorthwindStore.sln`) in Visual Studio 2017.

+1. Run the `NorthwindStore.App` project.
+To sign into the app, use the following credentials:

+Username: `admin`

+Password: `admin`

 ## What's inside

 The application tries to explain how DotVVM should be used in larger applications.